tjparnell/biotoolbox/docs/AdvancedInstallation.md

 available location.
 For example, MacOS users can easily install a modern Perl using [Homebrew](https://brew.sh).
 Similarly, Linux (and evidently Microsoft Windows Subsystem for Linux) users can use [Linuxbrew](http://linuxbrew.sh).
-These typically install the latest production release, currently `5.32`, with a single command.
+These typically install the latest production release with a single command.

 To install a Perl in your home directory (or other location) with a simple, but powerful, tool, use the excellent [PerlBrew](https://perlbrew.pl).
 This tool can painlessly compile,